armanfm/oracle-terra-dourada/pitch.md

-# Pitch — Why Terra Dourada Needs to Be This Way
+# Why Terra Dourada Needs to Be This Way

 In agribusiness, most systems fail for the same reason:
 **they trust at the wrong moment**.